Poland in the Eurovision Song Contest 2006: Background

-The Polish national broadcaster, Telewizja Polska (TVP), broadcasts the event within Poland and organises the selection process for the nation's entry.
-TVP confirmed Poland's participation in the 2006 Eurovision Song Contest on 11 November 2005.
-In 2003 and 2004, TVP organised televised national finals that featured a competition among several artists and songs in order to select the Polish entry for the Eurovision Song Contest.
-The broadcaster opted to internally select the 2005 entry, however, along with their participation confirmation, TVP announced that the Polish entry for the 2006 Eurovision Song Contest would be selected via a national final.
+As part of its duties as participating broadcaster, TVP organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its participation in the 2006 contest on 11 November 2005.
+In 2003 and 2004, TVP organised televised national finals that featured a competition among several artists and songs in order to select its entry.
+The broadcaster opted to internally select its 2005 entry, however, along with their participation confirmation, TVP announced that it would select its 2006 entry via a national final.